kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 Here :math:`A` represents the peak of the Gauss, :math:`\mu` the mean, i.e. the position of the peak and :math:`\sigma` the width of the peak.
 We added :math:`z_0` to add a background to the profile characteristics.
 In the early days of fitting software, there were no implementations that did not need partial derivatives to find the best fit parameters.
-The fit routine in `kmpfit` is based on Craig Markwardt's non-linear least squares curve fitting routines for IDL called MPFIT.
-It uses the Levenberg-Marquardt technique to solve the least-squares problem, which is a particular strategy for iteratively searching for the best fit.

 Partial derivatives for a Gaussian